papoirier/recettes/Recettes/notes.md

 ### Single recipe
 - Separation of ingredients and steps (segmented menu or other)
 - Ingredients as 'swipe-able' lists
+-- If swiped, ingredients 'darkens' and goes to the bottom of the list
 - Video snippets / animated GIFs
 - Delete recipe
 - Modify / adapt recipe